strauchlab/two-state-stabilization/README.md

 ### 3. Comparison prefusion-vs-postfusion alanine ddg results and selection of target positions for all-amino acid scanning:

 	-3.1_comparison_alanines.py [-h] arg_file
 This script identifies target positions to redesign based on stabilizing the prefusion over the postfusion state.
-It takes as input an external file containing all arguments needed for running the script.
+It takes as input an external file containing all arguments needed for running the script. *An example of this external file is found at /example/3.comparison_ala_scan/3.1/3.1_arg_hmpv*.

 As output, it creates two folders, one for each state (prefusion and postfusion), containing the mut_files required for all-amino acid scanning at the identified positions.
 Note that mut_files are written in rosetta numbering.

 	-3.2_mobile_regions.py [-h] arg_file
 If alanine scanning cannot identify significant designable spots, all-amino acid scanning can be carried out on all regions undergoing drastic conformational changes.
 This script identifies those mobile regions.
-It takes as input an external file containing all arguments needed for running the script.
+It takes as input an external file containing all arguments needed for running the script. *An example of this external file is found at /example/3.comparison_ala_scan/3.2/3.2_arg_hmpv*.

 As output, it creates two folders, one for each state (prefusion and postfusion), containing the mut_files to perform all-amino acid scanning at highly mobile regions.

 > [!NOTE]
 > Input PDBs should be aligned prior to running the script.